ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 For sending the test emails, it is recommended to not use your main email account, just in case.

 > Once you have finished, export the ChatGPT discussions with [Chrome extension as copied text](https://chrome.google.com/webstore/detail/export-chatgpt-conversati/clgidpflecgaaabfcmdmkcgebpbadgoc) and return it.
+You can post a link to your HuggingChat conversation by using the 'Share this conversation' feature.
 > Return the final crafted message.
 > Provide screenshots of the spam score results.
 > Was the process effective?
 Do you think someone could fall for your message?